pdk/gosh/README.md

 The value of an external command invocation like this is an input stream.
 That is then used as the last parameter to the next item in the pipeline.

+## credit

+built with _Writing An Interpreter In Go_ by Thorsten Ball.